 The first step is getting a comprehensive medical and pelvic floor exam by a trained pelvic floor physical therapist.
+You can find a trained pelvic floor physical therapist at Dynamic’s Covington and Westbank locations.
 Then, after a professional diagnosis of PFD has been done, you have several options:

 - The first line of defense is physical therapy and creating a critical pathway supported by research.
 If standard orthopedic physical therapy doesn’t fix your issue, the missing link to your problems can often be the pelvic floor.